Style Markdown with CSS in VSCode

 VS Code supports Markdown files out of the box.
 But the default preview is not perfect to me anyway.
 For example, the rendered image always go across the whole width of the viewport.

-setting.
+Fortunately, we can use our own css in the Markdown preview with the "markdown.styles": [] setting.
 This lists URLs for style sheets to load in the Markdown preview.
-These stylesheets can either be https
+These stylesheets can either be https URLs, or relative paths to local files in the current workspace.

 For instance, we want to use a custom CSS to change the default font for the page, the color for the H1 header and the width for the image.
-Here is the relevant CSS named Style.css
+Here is the relevant CSS named Style.css:

 body {